 King’s Restaurant: A Family Friendly Tradition

-Located at 271 South Main Street, the diner has roughly 90 seats indoors, and when weather permits, the outdoor section comfortably sits about 60.
+Located at 271 South Main Street, the diner has roughly 90 seats indoors and, when weather permits, the outdoor section comfortably sits about 60.

 Guests who choose to dine on the patio can enjoy the warm weather shaded under the tables’ large umbrellas, or customers can choose to eat in the blue gazebo.
 Inside the cozy, wood-paneled building, customers can order a wide variety of breakfast and lunch foods at affordable prices.

-Known for the large “king”-sized meal portions, the menu cover explains King’s is “Where your family is treated like royalty.”
+Known for the large “king”-sized meal portions, the menu cover explains that King’s is “Where your family is treated like royalty.”

 Many of the servers, like manager Debby Nehez, have built bonds with longtime customers and know their regulars on a first-name basis.

 “They are part of our family and our life here,” said Ms Nehez.

 Many customers originally started coming to King’s as children, and now that they are grown, they bring their own children.

 The relaxed, family-friendly environment has made a positive impact on many of their customers.
 On King’s bulletin board, there are heartfelt letters and drawings that the staff truly appreciate, received from children.

 One handwritten paper from a child named Kaylee reads, “Do you love great breakfast foods?
 Well if you do, try King’s.
 I love King’s because you can get Mickey and Minnie Mouse pancakes… I give it five stars.”